-- 31. National Utilisation: The trade in ivory within South Africa from South African sources (Kruger National Park) has never been large.
+- National Utilization: The trade in ivory within South Africa from South African sources 31.
+(Kruger National Park) has never been large.
 Most ivory sold to local ivory manufacturers was in turn sold as curios to foreign tourists.
-Since the Appendix I listing, the ivory carvers have gone out of business and curio shop stocks are virtually static.
+Since the Appendix-I listing, the ivory carvers have gone out of business and curio shop stocks are virtually static.
 There is also a trade in elephant meat, fat and carcass meal derived from the culling of surplus elephants in the Kruger National Park (Table 11).
-All these products are consumed within South Africa and yielded US\$ 228 224 per year on average between 1985 and 1990 (Table 11) to the management budget of the Park (Hall-Martin, 1990).
-A well developed elephant leather industry based on skins derived from the cull yielded US\$ 394 348 per annum between 1985 and 1989 (Table 11).
-As was the case with ivory prices for the various grades and cuts of hide were rising steadily (Fig.16).
+All these products are consumed within South Africa and yielded USD 257 505 per year on average between 1985 and 1992 (Table 11) to the management budget of the park.
+A well developed elephant leather industry based on skins derived from the cull (Table 22) yielded USD 394 348 per annum between 1985 and 1989 (Table 11).
+As was the case with ivory prices for the various grades and cuts of hide were rising steadily (Fig. 16).
 The price of speciality cuts such as trunk skin (Fig. 17) and ear skin (Fig. 18) were more variable and subject to fluctuating demand.
-Most of the elephant hide was exported as tanned and finished leather or as finished leather goods (luggage, brief cases, purses, handbags, wallets etc).
-The elephant leather industry was worth US\$ 0,75-1,50 to the local economy and accounted for 25% of the turnover of Exotan, the company doing the processing.
+Most of the elephant hide was exported as tanned and finished leather or as finished leather goods (luggage, brief The elephant leather industry was worth cases, purses, handbags, wallets etc).
+USD 0,75-1,50 million per annum to the local economy and accounted for 25% of the turnover of Exotan, the company doing the processing.
 The closure of the elephant leather market resulted in the retrenchment of 30 workers by Exotan and a significant financial loss to the industry and to the National Parks Board.
-The elephant leather trade, as well as the trade in other derivatives such as bracelets made from elephant tail hairs, and other articles was also of value in Zimbabwe and Botswana (Child & White, 1988; Thomsen, 1988). - 32.
-Legal International Trade: As far as can be established none of the CITES range states who took out reservations after Lausanne (Zimbabwe, Zambia, Malawi, Botswana and South Africa) have sold any ivory since June 1989.
-This is confirmed by Caldwell & Luxmoore (1990).
-The state of the legal international trade in ivory was exhaustively reviewed and documented prior to the 7th Conference of the Parties and needs no repetition.
-Major sources of data are to be found in the Report of the Ivory Trade Review Group (Cobb, 1989).
-Other sources of data, all of which refer to the situation pertaining before the Appendix I listing of the African elephant are the reports of R B Martin (1989) on the ivory trade in southern Africa; the consultant report for CITES on the raw ivory trade by Parker (1989), the report on intra-African trade up to 1988 as reflected in Côte D'Ivoire (Friedlein and Hykle, 1989), the Hong Kong ivory trade (Milliken and Melville 1989) and numerous earlier reviews and compilations.
+The elephant leather trade, as well as the trade in other derivatives such as bracelets made from elephant tail hairs, and other articles was also of value in Zimbabwe and Botswana (Child & White 1988, Thomsen 1988). - 32.
+Legal International Trade: As far as can be established none of the CITES range States who took out reservations after Lausanne (Zimbabwe, Zambia, Malawi, Botswana, Namibia and South Africa) have sold any ivory on the international market between June 1989 and the time of writing of Caldwell & Luxmoore's (1990) report and there is no indication of any significant sales taking place up to 1994.
+The state of the legal international trade in ivory was exhaustively reviewed and documented prior to the 7th meeting of the Conference of the Parties and needs no repetition.
+Major sources of data are to be found in the Report of the Ivory Trade Review Group (Cobb 1989).
+Other sources of data, all of which refer to the situation pertaining before the Appendix-I listing of the African elephant are the reports of R B Martin (1989) on the ivory trade in southern Africa; the consultant report for CITES on the raw ivory trade by Parker (1989), the report on intra-African trade up to 1988 as reflected in Cote d'Ivoire (Friedlein and Hykle 1989), the Hong Kong ivory trade (Milliken and Melville 1989) and numerous earlier reviews and compilations.